Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Emerson College

-• Studies in Digital Media and Culture • Civic Media
+Studies in Digital Media and Culture (Upper-division seminar)

 Professional and Departmental Service